Barefoot Luxury Southern Explorer (8 Days)

 Mandrare River Camp – Enjoy your stay in Mandrare River Camp’s luxurious tented camp to experience breath-taking views across the Mandrare River.
 The Sacred Antandroy Forest is also located here.
 You will be able to see the tombs of the Antandroy ancestors, and your guide will explain in detail about the culture of ancestor worship.

-Manafiafy Beach and Rainforest Lodge – Here you can embark on your choice of a wide range of wildlife and sporting activities, providing endless opportunities for exploring deserted beaches, scouting for whales, or snorkeling in the crystal clear water viewing corals and tropical ‘aquarium’ fish.
+Manafiafy Beach and Rainforest Lodge – Here you can embark on your choice of a wide range of wildlife and sporting activities, providing endless opportunities for exploring deserted beaches, scouting for whales, or snorkelling in the crystal clear water viewing corals and tropical ‘aquarium’ fish.

 Group size: Minimum 1 person, Maximum 10 people